clempetit/ML-project-2/README.md

 python create_config.py training/pre-trained-models/ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8 training/TFRecords/label_map.pbtxt training/TFRecords training/trained-model
 ```

 Now we are ready to run the training.
 This script is provided by the Tensorflow object detection API.
-Depending on the number of steps that you specify (in the following it is set to 5000), and the batch size (specified in the pipeline configuration above), the trainig may take some time.
-The program prints the progression at every 100 steps.
+Depending on the number of steps that you specify (in the following it is set to 5000), and the batch size (specified in the pipeline configuration above), the training may take some time to complete, especially if you are using only CPU.
+The program will first print some warnings that can be ignored, and after a little while, it will start to print the progression, at every 100 training steps.
 ```bash
 python tensorflow_models/research/object_detection/model_main_tf2.py --model_dir training/trained-model/ --pipeline_config_path training/trained-model/pipeline.config --num_train_steps 5000
 ```
+Note that reducing the number of steps would of course make the model less accurate, and conversely, too high a value could result in overfitting.
+After several tries, we estimated that 5000 steps was a good bet.

 ## Demo